atomisthq/docs/docs/user-guide/rug/commands.md

 }
 ```

-However, it is also possible to route to a different location by setting a
+However, it is also possible to route to a different location by using
-Slack channel identifier (we assume a Slack integration here):
+a `#!typescript DirectedMessage`.
+The `#!typescript ResponseMessage`
+constructor takes an additional argument: the address where the
+message should be sent.
+The address can either be a chat channel or
+user name:

 ```typescript
 handle(response: Response<any>): Plan {